Stochastic Replica Voting Machine Prediction of Stable Cubic and Double Perovskite Materials and Binary Alloys: Abstract

 \section{Abstract}

 A machine learning approach that we term the ``Stochastic Replica Voting Machine'' (SRVM) algorithm is presented and applied to a binary and a 3-class classification problems in materials science.
-Here, we employ SRVM to predict candidate compounds capable of forming a cubic Perovskite (ABX$_3$) structure and further classify binary (AB) solids.
-The results of our binary and ternary classifications compared well to those obtained by the SVM algorithm.
+Here, we employ SRVM to predict candidate compounds capable of forming stable perovskites and double perovskites and further classify binary ($AB$) solids.
+The results of our binary and ternary classifications compared well to those obtained by SVM and neural network algorithms.

 {}